[0 BBT] Tunnel of Contest: The Tide of Dusk

 “Colonel?” asked Hasega as he looked mildly concerned at the sudden silence.

-‘We have five fleet commanders in charge of appraisal of these terrans.
-I can exclude FC Recklez since he’d just order the terran’s execution and denying Hasega’s request for a hunt, FC Mayfeld refused my request on the grounds that it would not change the status quo on the ground, FC Pryde may be sympathetic but he may be honorbound not to release the Terrans if asked by one of the Fleet Commanders… FC Yamraiha?
-She just subordinated herself to FC Kensei so she wouldn’t share Mayfeld or Recklez’s sentiments, but would she allow a lowly Captain and Colonel have an audience with her?
+‘We have five fleet commanders in charge of the appraisal of these terrans.
+I can exclude FC Recklez since he’d just order the terran’s execution and deny Hasega’s request for a hunt… FC Mayfeld refused my request on the grounds that it would not change the status quo on the ground, so he would refuse the request and claim that the federation couldn’t waste their time looking for a single terran… FC Pryde may be sympathetic but he may be honorbound not to release the Terrans if asked by one of the Fleet Commanders… FC Yamraiha?
+She just subordinated herself to FC Kensei, so she wouldn’t share Mayfeld or Recklez’s sentiments, but would she allow a lowly Captain and Colonel have an audience with her?
 What about-’ A shrill beeping interrupted the Colonel’s thoughts as he snapped back to reality and saw an incoming transmission and the Captain standing at attention “Oh Captain, you’re still here…”

 “Haven’t been dismissed yet sir, and I haven’t gotten the answer I’d like sir,” Hasega replied as the beeping continued, “I’ll get back to you once I handle this transmission.” said the Colonel as he pressed a button on his desk, “Colonel Wulf Ular reporting go ahead,” “Colonel, this is Fleet Commander Kensei, (the Colonel swiftly rose to salute the FC), At ease colonel, I saw an interesting proposal that was dismissed offhand by Mayfeld” “The Infiltrator initiative sir?
 I thought FC Mayfeld rejected my proposal on the grounds that this would not alter the situation on the ground.” responded the Colonel.